This page discusses the following topics:

 External hard drives are popular especially for storing large amounts of data (such as photos and videos), as well for moving the data from one place to another.
-An external hard drive can typically hold dozens of times more data than, say, a DVD or a USB flash drive.
+An external hard drive can typically hold dozens of times more data than, say, a USB flash drive.

 External hard drives are usually connected to a USB port, after which you can save data on them in the same way as on a USB flash drive.
 Even though external hard drives are enclosed in strong protective casings, they are sensitive to sharp impacts.